The Lego Technic Car I Always Wanted Now Costs A Thousand Bucks

 I was lucky enough to receive a steady stream of Lego sets as gifts, including everything from model pirate ships to forklift trucks, motorcycles, and even computer-programmable Mindstorms robots.
 But one of the sets I always dreamed of remained out of reach: Lego Technic 8880.
 It turns out I’m not the only one with fond memories, as the 8880 now sells for as much as $949 online.
 (There are also examples for more reasonable prices on eBay.)
 Suffice it to say I will not be buying one for those sums.

 Introduced in 1994, the 8880 Super Car was the Lego Technic kit that, to that date, looked most like a real car.
-The primary model design (there were also instructions to be a Formula 1-style racer) was a mid-engine supercar with working all-wheel drive, working four-wheel steering, and a functional four-speed manual gearbox.
+The primary model design (there were also instructions to build a Formula 1-style racer) was a mid-engine supercar with working all-wheel drive, working four-wheel steering, and a functional four-speed manual gearbox.

 Nerdy tech details include three differentials, fully independent control-arm suspension (with ball joints!) at each corner, and a V8 “engine” hanging out over the rear axle.
 You could raise the “frunk” and the rear engine cover, too.
 That’s a lot of complexity built into a “toy” car, so it’s no wonder the Technic set came with 1,343 pieces.